Diffusion of Community Fact-Checked Misinformation on Twitter: Data

 Our dataset contains variables from two sources: (i) variables that are provided by the community-created fact-checks (\ie, the Birdwatch notes); and (ii) variables that represent information about the source tweet (\eg, the social influence of the author of the fact-checked tweet).

-\textbf{Fact-checks: } The Birdwatch notes provide us with the following variables: \begin{itemize} \item \textit{Misleading:} A binary indicator of whether a tweet has been reported as being misleading by the author of the Birdwatch note (= 1; otherwise = 0). \item \textit{Delay:} A numeric variable measuring the number of days elapsed between the posting date of the source tweet and the fact-check. \item \textit{Misinformation Type:} Binary dummy variables indicating reasons why a tweet has been reported as being misleading (\eg, factual error, missing context, etc.). \end{itemize}
+\textbf{Fact-checks: } The Birdwatch notes provide us with the following variables: \begin{itemize} \item \textit{Misleading:} A binary indicator of whether a tweet has been reported as being misleading by the author of the Birdwatch note ($=1$; otherwise $=0$). \item \textit{Delay:} A numeric variable measuring the number of days elapsed between the posting date of the source tweet and the fact-check. \item \textit{Misinformation Type:} Seven dummy variables indicating reasons why a tweet has been reported as being misleading (``Factual Error,'' ``Missing Important Context,'' ``Unverified Claim as Fact,'' ``Outdated Information,'' ``Manipulated Media,'' ``Satire,'' and ``Other''). \end{itemize}